112th Grey Cup: Game summary

 After a Roughriders' two-and-out, the Alouettes took over on their own 53-yard line and marched down the field, aided in part by an unnecessary roughness penalty by Mike Rose that brought Montreal to Saskatchewan's 11-yard line.
-However, following a tipped pass to Donny Ventrelli for a six-yard loss, the Alouettes opted for a 23-yard field goal attempt which was made by José Maltos Díaz.
+However, following a tipped pass to Donny Ventrelli for a six-yard loss, the Alouettes opted for a 23-yard field goal attempt which was made by José Carlos Maltos.
 The Roughriders then took over at their own 40-yard line and Harris completed a 31-yard pass to Emilus to enter Alouettes territory.
 However, after an Ouellette 4-yard run and an Ajou Ajou 4-yard catch, the Roughriders were unable to secure a first down.
 Lauther's 39 yard field goal attempt was wide right and Travis Theis returned the ball to the Montreal 19-yard line.
 Alexander then completed a 15-yard pass to Rambo and then a 51-yard pass to Snead to bring the ball to Saskatchewan's 24-yard line.
 Scott then had an 11-yard carry and Theis caught a pass for eight yards with the ball spotted at the Roughrider 3-yard line facing a second and two.
 Patterson and the short yardage team came in on the following play where he rushed to the left side, but was met by Campbell who forced a fumble that was recovered by Sayles on the goal line and Saskatchewan took possession on their own 30-yard line with 2:40 left to play.
 Ouellette had runs of 12 yards and three yards before Harris completed a short pass to Meyers who took the ball down to the Montreal 45-yard line, but Ouellette's unnecessary roughness penalty pushed them back to the Saskatchewan 50-yard line.
 After failing to secure another first down, Mirco's punt to the Alouettes' 12-yard line was returned by Theis to their 23-yard line where Montreal began their drive with 57 seconds remaining.
 Alexander began moving the ball, including a critical third down pass to Snead for 14 yards.
 After two incomplete passes, he completed another third down pass to Scott to take the ball to the Saskatchewan 54-yard line.
 With no time remaining, Alexander attempted a final Hail Mary, which was broken up by Sayles and the Roughriders won the game.

 Harris was named the Grey Cup Most Valuable Player and Emilus received the Dick Suderman Trophy for being the Most Valuable Canadian Player of the game.
-The Roughriders' parade was held on November 18, in Regina, Saskatchewan.
+The Roughriders' parade was held on November 18 in Regina.